Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-spatial-support-english.rst

 Note that:

 - we call a container *type-homogeneous* iff all the coordinates that it gathers are all either integer or floating-point ones
-- new instances (ex: of points, matrices, vectors, quaternions) may be:
+- new instances (e.g. of points, matrices, vectors, quaternions) may be:

   - either literally specified, with a term directly corresponding to their internal form
-  - or based on a ``new`` operator (ex: ``matrix:new/1``), in which case with a higher-level user-term (ex: a matrix with integer coordinates, in which case they will be automatically converted to floats)
+  - or based on a ``new`` operator (e.g. ``matrix:new/1``), in which case with a higher-level user-term (e.g. a matrix with integer coordinates, in which case they will be automatically converted to floats)
 - for clarity and in order to provide them with specified operations (like dot product), we preferred defining vectors as a separate type from the matrix one (even if a vector can be seen as a 1-column matrix)
 - by default, for least surprise, coordinates are displayed in full, i.e. *not* rounded (refer to the ``printout_{width,precision}`` defines in ``linear.hrl``)
 - the procedure to check the validity of computations is the following: